LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 When I first started testing websites, I was definitely at the low end of that scale, I was one of those "Which SC can I fail this against" folks.
 I believe my intent was pure, I wasn't failing things because the website would be better for me, I was failing them to make the website usable to people with disabilities.
 But, credibility is a thing, as I learned from highly-experienced others in the field, by reading their comments discussions or posts on various platforms.
 I began to understand this wasn't actually helping as much as I thought it was.
 The main concern here was, if I just failed something against a SC criterion just because it seemed the closest fit and I was called out on it, by a vendor, the rest of my report and myself could lose all credibility. [](https://www.youtube.com/watch?v=rBCR66aJZZc)

 Nowadays, I find myself just past the middle of that scale.
-We do have Advisories and even "Weaknesses", but sometimes these can be overlooked, so I explain my rationale, the effects on a user and I state that whilst it does not "technically" fail, it is still an issue and my interpretation of the spirit of the SC and/or user expectation means that the issue should be prioritised, accordingly.
-This way, I'm not at risk of a vendor calling me a clueless clown (If you are an actual circus clown and I have offended you in some way, sorry) and dismissing the rest of my report.
-I can't be called out, that way, as I have stated I know what the SC says and I either believe something to be a loophole, open to interpretation or just not in the spirit of the particular SC.
+We do have "Weaknesses" in our reports, where we put non-WCAG issues.
+I explain my rationale, the effects on a user and/or their AT and I state that whilst it does not "technically" fail WCAG, it is still an accessibility issue.
+WCAG is not the be all and end all of accessibility, it's a minimum standard for "compliance", in many territories, not some magical standard that catches every aspect of user needs.
+Here, though, we will just be using WCAG, as other stuff would perhaps be at more risk of being subjective.

 Anyway, less about me.
 So the purpose of this test is not so much to determine who interprets what in which way, it's main objective is to simply to provide a decent chunk of accessibility issues, on an unchanging platform to assist with learning or training.